 One of the more impressive stone-arch bridges to ever be built in the United States was the Erie Railroad's Starrucca Viaduct, which spanned a small creek and valley in northeast Pennsylvania.
 At the time of the bridge's construction, in the mid-19th century, railroads were still in their infancy and were not only just beginning to fan out from east coast cities but also were still developing the engineering techniques and skills required to build complicated and difficult projects like bridges and tunnels.
 As such, it became no easy task for the Erie to span the valley located near what is now the small town of Lanesboro.
 However, with the help of a brilliant engineer and an unbelievable sum of money the bridge was completed in just over a year.
-Today, as is so often the case with stone-arch viaducts, it remains in regular use by the New York, Susquehanna & Western Railway (although the bridge is owned by Norfolk Southern).
+Today, as is so often the case with stone-arch viaducts, it remains in regular use by the New York, Susquehanna & Western, which leases the structure from Norfolk Southern.

 The Erie Railroad has its beginnings dating all of the way back to 1832, just five years after the Baltimore & Ohio Railroad, when it was chartered that year by the Governor of New York, De Witt Clinton as the New York & Erie Railroad (NY&E) to build a rail line in the southern part of the state linking Piermont, New York with Dunkirk on Lake Erie.
 It was finally able to complete this main line by 1851.
 Over the years it acquired, leased, or built new lines and by the late 19th century it had reached points such as Buffalo, Rochester, Chicago, Cincinnati, and Indianapolis.
 Having said that, gaining access to these new markets was a very labor intensive and difficult task because of two reorganizations (as the Erie Railway in 1859 and Erie Railroad in 1895) and a proxy fight by Cornelius Vanderbilt (of New York Central fame) to take over the Erie in the mid 1860s (which ultimately failed and the Commodore lost all of his holdings in the railroad).